bgins/moon-flask/README.md

 ```

 <h4>Set up a Virtual Environment</h4>
 Setting up a virtual environment has a number of inconsistencies among operating systems and versions of Python.
+This app has been tested with Python 3.4.

-The following will work on Ubuntu Linux and Mac OS X. This will set up a Python 3.4 virtual environment.
+The following will set up a Python 3.4 virtual environment on Mac OS X or Linux:
 ```
 $ virtualenv -p python3.4 moon-flask
 ```